Our top Immigration Solicitors can advise you on how to make a successful Tier 1 (Entrepreneur) extension application before the deadline.

 You should also avoid making an application too soon, as you will then end up not having the required length of residency for ILR application without a second extension.
 We therefore recommend that an application for extension is not made any earlier than 28 days before the actual date of expiry of your visa.

 Another important point to keep in mind is that extension applications are complex and require a lot of evidence to be produced.
 You should never start the application process too late.
-We usually recommend starting the process 2-3 months before your visa expires.
+We usually recommend starting the process at least 2-3 months before your visa expires.

 What requirements do I need to meet to extend my Tier 1 (Entrepreneur) visa?